Unboxed-Software/solana-course/content/interact-with-wallets.md

 First, check that both `connection` and `publicKey` exist (if either does not then the user’s wallet isn’t connected yet).

-Next, construct two instances of `PublicKey`, one for the program id `ChT1B39WKLS8qUrkLvFDXMhEJ4F1XZzwUNHUt4AU9aVa` and one for the data account `Ah9K7dQ8EHaZqcAsgBW8w37yN2eAy3koFmUn4x3CJtod`.
+Next, construct two instances of `PublicKey`, one for the program ID `ChT1B39WKLS8qUrkLvFDXMhEJ4F1XZzwUNHUt4AU9aVa` and one for the data account `Ah9K7dQ8EHaZqcAsgBW8w37yN2eAy3koFmUn4x3CJtod`.

 Next, construct a `Transaction`, then a new `TransactionInstruction` that includes the data account as a writable key.